CharleneMcKeown/DevOps-and-Containers/README.md

 ## Deploy Azure Container Registry (ACR)

 As mentioned in the glossary, we can use ACR to securely host our application images.
-Copy and paste the below, replacing "<region>" with your preferred region, and giving your ACR a unique name **between 5 and 50 characters, letters and numbers only**
+Copy and paste the below, replacing 'region' with your preferred region, and giving your ACR a unique name **between 5 and 50 characters, letters and numbers only**

 ``` bash
 	az acr create --resource-group vegasakslab --name <unique-acr-name> --sku Standard --location <region>
 ```
 When you created the AKS cluster, a Service Principal was automatically generated.
 We need this to authorize the AKS cluster to connect to our Container Registry and pull down container images.

 A Service Principal allows you to delegate only the necessary permissions to an application, so you have the flexibility to restrict and revoke permissions whenever you need to and keep your subscription secure.
 In our scenario, we will need to access a container registry - both to push and pull images to get our website running on a Kubernetes cluster.
 The steps below show you how to get the ID of the Service Principal for AKS and the resource id of our container registry.
-With these, we can create a role assignment for the service principal, **acrpull**, which allows for oulling of images by the service principal.
+With these, we can create a role assignment for the service principal, **acrpull**, which allows for pulling of images by the service principal.

 Make sure you replace $AKS_CLUSTER_NAME with whatever your named your AKS cluster.
 Similarly, replace $ACR_NAME with whatever you named your ACR.